Shopping cart

 Fact: Healthy eating is about maintaining a balanced diet that supports your body and works for your lifestyle.
 This means it’s okay to indulge your sweet tooth now and then.

-At Little West, we love cold pressed juice cleanses and anti-inflammatory foods, but we also love to treat ourselves.
-If you’re looking for a no-bake dessert that’s healthier than a normal brownie or cookie, try this easy recipe for cookie dough protein balls from Little West’s co-founder, Cassandra Walker.
+If you’re looking for a no-bake dessert that’s healthier than a normal brownie or cookie, try this easy recipe for cookie dough protein balls from Little West’s co-founder, Cassandra Troy.

 These cookie dough balls are high in protein and fiber, with simple ingredients you can whip together in a food processor or blender.
 They’re a great alternative to commercial protein bars which are often full of chemical additives or sugar alcohols.
 Plus, they make a festive treat when you add colorful sprinkles!